 Postdocs and staff

 I am hiring a research specialist focused on data management and analysis to support work on zero-deforestation commitments in Southeast Asia.
 The full job description is available on the UC Recruit website.
 In addition, I am eager to collaborate with other scholars.
-I encourage potential postdocs to explore external funding possibilities such as the UC President's Postdoctoral Fellowship Program, the Smith Conservation Fellowship, or NSF's fellowships.
+I encourage potential postdocs to explore external funding possibilities such as the Ford Foundation Fellowship, the Smith Conservation Fellowship, or NSF's fellowships.
 If you'd like to collaborate on an application to one of these programs, please send me an email introducing yourself.